A conditional gradient homotopy method with applications to Semidefinite Programming: Modifications and Extensions

-We write $\tilde{s}_{t}(x)\in\scrL^{(\delta,\theta)}_{g}(t^{-1}\nabla F(x))$ for any direction $\tilde{s}_{t}(x)$ satisfying \eqref{eq:InexactLMO}. \end{definition} We remark that a $(0,0)$-\ac{ILMO} is returning us a search point satisfying the inclusion \eqref{eq:s}.
+We write $\tilde{s}_{t}(x)\in\scrL^{(\delta,\theta)}_{g}(t^{-1}\nabla F(x))$ for any direction $\tilde{s}_{t}(x)$ satisfying \eqref{eq:InexactLMO}. \end{definition} We note that a $(0,0)$-\ac{ILMO} returns a search point satisfying inclusion \eqref{eq:s}.
 We therefore refer to the case where we can design a $(0,0)$-\ac{ILMO} as the \emph{exact oracle case.} Moreover, a $(1,\theta)$-\ac{ILMO} is an oracle that only features additive errors.
 This relaxation for inexact computations has been considered in previous work, such as \cite{Dunn:1978aa,Jag13,Freund:2016aa}.
-The combination of multiplicative error $\delta$ and additive error $\theta$ we consider here is similar to the oracle constructed in \cite{pmlr-v28-lacoste-julien13}.
+The combination of multiplicative error $\delta$ and additive error $\theta$ displayed in \eqref{eq:InexactLMO} is similar to the oracle constructed in \cite{pmlr-v28-lacoste-julien13}.
 The above definition can also be interpreted as follows.
-The answer $s_t(x)$ of the exact \ac{LMO} solves the maximization problem $\max_{s\in \setX} \{\Gamma_{t}(x,s)=t^{-1}F'(x)[x-s]+g(x)-g(s)\}$ and the optimal value in this problem is non-negative.
-Thus, \eqref{eq:InexactLMO} can be interpreted as the requirement that the point $\tilde{s}_{t}(x)$ solves the same problem up to additive error $\theta$ and multiplicative error $\delta$.
-Our analysis does not depend on the specific choice of the point $\tilde{s}_{t}(x)$.\\
+The answer $s_t(x)$ of the exact \ac{LMO} solves the maximization problem $\max_{s\in \setX} \{\Gamma_{t}(x,s)=t^{-1}F'(x)[x-s]+g(x)-g(s)\}$ and the optimal value in this problem is nonnegative.
+Thus, \eqref{eq:InexactLMO} can be interpreted as the requirement that the point $\tilde{s}_{t}(x)$ solves the same problem up to the additive error $\theta$ and the multiplicative error $\delta$ (i.e. because it is itself the output of a convex optimisation routine).
+We emphasize that our analysis does not depend on the specific choice of the point $\tilde{s}_{t}(x)$.\\

 Equipped with these concepts, we can derive an analytic step-size policy as in the exact regime.
 Let $x\in\setC$ be given, $\tilde{s}_{t}(x)\in\scrL^{(\delta,\theta)}_{g}(t^{-1}\nabla F(x))$, and $\alpha\in(0,1)$ small enough so that $\alpha\norm{\tilde{s}_{t}(x)-x}_{x}\equiv\alpha\tilde{\ce}_{t}(x)\in(0,1)$.
 Just like in \eqref{eq:upperV}, we can then obtain the upper bound